etkaar/server-with-pikvm/README.md

 [PiKVM](https://pikvm.org/) is a great open-source project people - including me - have been waiting years for.
 An alternative solution is [TinyPilot](https://github.com/tiny-pilot/tinypilot), they use work of PiKVM though (e.g. [pikvm/ustreamer](https://github.com/tiny-pilot/ustreamer)).
 Both projects are open-source but also offer pre-assambled devices.

-#### ⛔️ **Beware the Moderators**

-While Maxim Devaev, the creator and main developer of PiKVM, is always very helpful, the moderators (Arch1mede and Amt921) on the Discord server are kind of aggressive.
-Polemical statements, unnecessarily warnings for trivialities are the order of the day.
-And it is not unlikely to get banned on their Discord server – I also got banned after I shared my work.
-The reason is, that they consider contributing to the community as a risk for the monetization of their ready-to-go devices such as [PiKVM V4](https://www.kickstarter.com/projects/mdevaev/pikvm-v4).

 ## Index

 - [1.0 Introduction](https://github.com/etkaar/server-with-pikvm)